 Korean Timed Text Style Guide

-*This document covers the language specific requirements for Korean.
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding Timed Text deliveries to Netflix.
+This document covers the language specific requirements for Korean.
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - 16 characters per line

 - Latin characters, spaces, punctuation count as 0.5 character

 - Do not translate proper names (e.g. Peter, Suzanne), unless Netflix provides approved translations.

 - Names should be transliterated following the Korean Transliteration Guidelines available on the vendor-facing portal here